-Below I have re-plotted the DCA outperformance chart for U.S. Stocks since 1960, but color coded the line based on the Shiller cyclically-adjusted price-to-earnings (CAPE) ratio quartile [Note: the redder the line, the higher the CAPE/valuation]:
+Below I have re-plotted the DCA outperformance chart for U.S. Stocks from 1960 to 2022, but color coded the line based on the Shiller cyclically-adjusted price-to-earnings (CAPE) ratio quartile [Note: the redder the line, the higher the CAPE/valuation]:

 As you can see, many of the times when DCA outperforms LS, CAPE at the 75th percentile or higher (i.e. CAPE >25).
 However, if we break the performance out by CAPE Percentile we see that DCA always underperforms LS even on a risk-adjusted basis:

 The size of DCA’s underperformance does shrink as valuations get more extreme, but, unfortunately, as we try to analyze the periods with the highest valuations, we run into sample size problems.

 For example, if we only consider when CAPE > 30 (about the level it was at the end of 2019), DCA outperformed LS by 5% on average over the next 24 months.
 However, the only time when CAPE was >30 before modern times was the DotCom Bubble!

 Shiller’s CAPE once again broke 30 in July 2017, and the S&P 500 is up over 85% (with dividends) since then.
 Of course no one knows whether the CAPE will return to its much lower historical average, but if you want to “wait this one out” you may find yourself waiting a long time.